syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/PullToRefresh-Events.md

 # Events

+There are three built-in events in the PullToRefresh control namely:

+1. `Pulling`
+2. `Refreshing`
+3. `Refreshed`

 The `Pulling` event will be notified whenever the swipe gesture is started.
 This event will notify the listener each and every time until the refresh content height exceeds.
 When we release the gesture from pullable content, `Refreshing` event will be triggered.
 Now the refresh operation can be performed.
 Once the content is refreshed, we should set `SfPullToRefresh.IsRefreshing` to `false` to stop the animation.
-The `Refreshed` event will be triggered whenever we set `IsRefreshing` is `False`. using this event we can end the progress animation after content is refreshed.
+Once the animation is stopped the `Refreshed` event will be triggered to notify that the refreshing is completed.

-There are three built-in events in the PullToRefresh control namely:

-1. `Pulling`
-2. `Refreshing`
-3. `Refreshed`

 ## Pulling